Planning an Ayutthaya day trip? Discover top temples, hidden gems, transport tips & photography spots in this travel guide.

 Wat Yai Chai Mongkhon

-This Wat, on the Southeastern part of the city, was dedicated to the monks that traveled to Ceylon (Sri Lanka) to study and meditate.
+This Wat, on the Southeastern part of the city, was dedicated to the monks who traveled to Ceylon (Sri Lanka) to study and meditate.

 Wat Mahathat

-The Wat Maha lies in the center of the city and was one of the most important temples of the whole kingdom.
-The architecture was studied very carefully to “align the building with the universe” to get the right energies.
+The Wat Maha lies in the center of the city and is one of the most important temples of the whole kingdom.
+The architecture was studied carefully to “align the building with the universe” for the right energies.

 Generally, the West was viewed as a bad cardinal point because the sun sets in that direction.
-The south was neutral and the north was regarded as a good cardinal point.
+The South was neutral, and the North was considered a good cardinal point.
 The best spot was the east because the sun rises in that direction.

-The most famous site is the Wat Maha which is actually not a temple but the head of a Buddha trapped by the roots of a tree.
+The most famous site is the Wat Maha, which is not a temple but the head of a Buddha trapped by the roots of a giant banyan tree.

 Wat Phra Si Sanphet